ECNU-ICALK/EasyCL/README.md

 ##  Status Overview

-**Note:** This is currently a development version, so you may encounter some bugs.
-If you find a bug, please raise an issue or contact me via email: caiyuxuanuestc@hotmail.com or WeChat: damowangdongdong.
-Thank you very much!
+**Note:** This is currently a development version.
+If you find a bug, please raise an issue.

 <details>
 <summary>🚧 <strong>Known Issues / Upcoming Features</strong></summary>